 Michael has performed as a tenor soloist for Handel’s “Messiah”, Haydn’s “The Creation”, Mozart’s

 “Requiem”, Rossini’s “Petit Messe Solennelle”, and Dvorak’s “Stabat Mater”.
 He currently lives in Halifax, NS, actively singing with the Halifax Camerata Singers, under the direction of Jeff Joudrey.
-He also regularly tours with the Canadian Chamber Choir, under Dr. Julia Davids.
-He currently studies with Lucy Hayes-Davies, and works as a freelance musician in the Maritimes.
+He also regularly tours with the Canadian Chamber Choir, a Juno nominated touring choir lead by Dr. Julia Davids.

 Spencer hails from Kitchener, Ontario.
 His choral experience began at a young age, with the Grand Philharmonic Youth Choir (directed by Nancy Tanguay and Howard Dyck), with highlighted performances including Bach's St Matthew's Passion featuring Ben Heppner, and Carmina Burana with the Mendelssohn Choir in Toronto, and a tour to England for the Shrewsbury International Music Festival.
 A participant in choirs and operatic courses at Mount Allison University (Gayle h.
 Martin and Helen Pridmore), Spencer continued to practice music through his graduate studies, including singing with Toronto's Amadeus Choir (Lydia Adams).